cheesepp/steam_game_ratings/README.md

 │   ├──📜crawl.ipynb               # used to retrieve data from url
 │   ├──📜preprocessing.ipynb       # analyzing and adjustment the data
 │   ├──📜eda_questions.ipynb       # exploratory and questions about data
-│   └──📜data_modeling.ipynb       # training a ML model for data
+│   ├──📜data_modeling.ipynb       # training a ML model for data
+    ├──📜model.pkl                 # model of the project
+    └──📜fined_tune.pkl            # fined-tune model
 ├──📦deploy                        # contains the source code for deployment │   ├──📜view.py                   # main source code for deployment │   ├──📦statics                   # contains static files (image)